tanishq-rathod/Marketplace_analytics_olist/README.md

 ## The question

 Olist did R$13.59M across 99,441 orders between 2016 and 2018.
-On-time delivery sat at 93%.
-Average review score was 4.09.

-And revenue flattened in 2018 anyway.
+Revenue climbed steadily through 2017 — then flattened in 2018 and never recovered.

-Good numbers, stalled growth.
+The top-line looks like a business that found its ceiling.
 I wanted to know why.

 ---